tidyverse/tidytemplate/README.md

 ## CSS files

-Threee CSS files play a role in styling the site:
+Three CSS files play a role in styling the site:

   - `tidyverse.css` is generated from files in `scss/` written by Robby Shaver.
 Generally you should not touch these files; Robby is the owner.
-If needed you can regenerate `tidyverse.css` by runnig this
+If needed you can regenerate `tidyverse.css` by running this
     code:

     ``` r